Zopiclone is used to treat short-term sleep problems. Find out how to take it safely and possible side effects.

 What is zopiclone?

 Zopiclone is used to treat short-term sleep problems or insomnia.
-It helps if you have difficulty falling off to sleep, wake too early or lie awake for long periods at night.
+It helps you fall asleep more quickly, and also helps stop you waking up during the night.
 It works on chemicals in your brain to make you relaxed and sleepy.
 Zopiclone is only used if other non-medication treatments aren’t working.
 Read more about ways to improve your sleep.

-Zopiclone should only be used for a short time (usually for up to 5 to 10 days, and only 2 to 4 times a week).
+Zopiclone should be used at the lowest dose only for a short time (usually for up to 5 to 10 days, and only 2 to 4 times a week).
 It should not be used every day and for long periods of time.
 This is because your body gets used to it quickly and after this time it's unlikely to have the same effect.
 Your body can also become dependent on it.

-In New Zealand zopiclone is available as tablets (7.5 mg).
+In Aotearoa New Zealand zopiclone is available as 7.5 mg tablets.

 - The usual dose of zopiclone is 1 tablet at bedtime.

 - A lower dose (half a tablet) is recommended in older adults (over 65 years of age).
-Taking a lower dose reduces the risk of excessive sleepiness, which can lead to falls and other side effects.
+Taking this lower dose reduces your risk of falls and other side effects.

-- Your doctor will prescribe a short course, usually for 10 days or less.
+- Your doctor will prescribe the lowest dose for a short time.

 - Always take your zopiclone exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 - Only use zopiclone if you have to.
 You do not need to take zopiclone every night.